Categories

 • Design & Heritage Statements: Where the character of the area or listed building status is an issue.

-• Market Assessments: For justifying loss of commercial or community floorspace.
+• Market Assessments: For justifying the loss of commercial or community floorspace.

 • Neighbourhood Engagement Records: Showing consultation, especially where objections were prominent.